 After midnight on an unseasonably hot Friday night, the Stonewall was packed when eight plainclothes or undercover police officers (six men and two women) entered the bar.
 In addition to the bar’s employees, they also singled out drag queens and other cross-dressing patrons for arrest.
 In New York City, “masquerading” as a member of the opposite sex was a crime.

 More NYPD officers arrived on foot and in three patrol cars.
 Meanwhile, bar patrons who had been released joined the crowds of onlookers that were forming outside the Stonewall.
-A police van, commonly known as a paddy wagon, arrived, and police began loading Stonewall employees and cross-dressers inside.
+A police van arrived, and police began loading Stonewall employees and cross-dressers inside.

 Early hours of June 28, 1969: Transgender women resist arrest.
 Bottles are thrown at police.

 Accounts vary over exactly what kicked off the riots, but according to witness reports, the crowd erupted after police roughed up a woman dressed in masculine attire (some believe the woman was lesbian activist Stormé DeLarverie) who had complained that her handcuffs were too tight.
 People started taunting the officers, yelling “Pigs!” and “Copper!” and throwing pennies at them, followed by bottles; some in the crowd slashed the tires of the police vehicles.

 According to David Carter, historian and author of Stonewall: The Riots That Sparked the Gay Revolution, the “hierarchy of resistance” in the riots began with the homeless or “street” kids, those young gay men who viewed the Stonewall as the only safe place in their lives.